bcgov/startup-sample-project-aws-containers/README.md

 ### Connecting to the client

-You will be able to access the client using the address set for the variable cloudfront_origin_domain in line 17 of _./terraform/dev/terragrunt.hcl_ file.
-The format is the following:
-    `cloudfront_origin_domain = "startup-sample-project.[license plate-dev].nimbus.cloud.gov.bc.ca"`

-[license plate-dev] will take, for example, the following form `bc1dae-dev`

-Properly speaking, the Terraform scripts will create an infrastructure plan, and a second script will apply the plan and deploy the planned infrastructure in AWS Cloud.

-During the deployment process, Terraform script will create in the AWS Cloud an Elastic Container Registry (ECR) repository in the sandbox service account and authorize read access from other AWS service accounts (dev, sandbox).

-Inside this container, three containers are created that will host the client, server and DB components of the app.

-### Connecting to the client
-You will be able to access the client using the address set for the variable cloudfront_origin_domain in line 17 of _./terraform/dev/terragrunt.hcl_ file.
-The format is the following:
+You will be able to access the client using the address for the cloudfront distribution.
+You can find it in the output of the terraform script.
+It will be something like this: `https://d1q2w3e4r5t6y7.cloudfront.net/`
-    `cloudfront_origin_domain = "startup-sample-project.[license plate-dev].nimbus.cloud.gov.bc.ca"`

-[license plate-dev] will take, for example, the following form `bc1dae-dev`

 ## Contributing